IgorBuchelnikov/ObservableComputations/README.md

 ## Why ObservableComputations?

 ObservableComputations is easy to use and powerful implementation of [reactive programming paradigm](https://en.wikipedia.org/wiki/Reactive_programming).
-With ObservableComputations, your code will fit more to the functional style than with [standard LINQ](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/).
+With ObservableComputations, your code will fit more to the functional (declarative) style than with [standard LINQ](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/).
 Reactive programming in the functional style makes your code clearer, shorter, more reliable, and more performant.
 With reactive programming, you can develop rich UI faster.
 See details in  [Use cases and benefits section](#use-cases-and-benefits).

 ## Breaking change in version 2.0.0
 <details>